 Ruchir Sharma is Head of Emerging Markets and Chief Global Strategist at Morgan Stanley Investment Management.
-He typically spends one week every month in a different country where he meets leading politicians, top CEOs and other local characters.
+He typically spends one week every month traveling the world, visiting different countries, meeting with leading politicians, CEOs, and other local characters.

 Bloomberg named Ruchir one of the top 50 Most Influential people in the world in October 2015.
 In 2012, Sharma was selected as one of the top global thinkers by Foreign Policy magazine and in June 2013, India’s premier weekly magazine Outlook named Sharma as one of The World’s 25 Smartest Indians.
 The World Economic Forum in Davos selected him as one of the world’s “Top Young Leaders” in 2007.
 GQ India named Ruchir the Global Indian of the Year in 2016.